quassbottle/BrainfuckDotNet/README.md

 # BrainfuckDotNet
-Simple Brainfuck compiler written on C# made generally for fun. (.NET Framework 6.0)
+Simple Brainfuck runner written on C# made generally for fun. (.NET Framework 6.0)

 # Usage
 To use it you have to run it using `dotnet run` command.